Must I take the GRE? No, the GRE is not required for this Program.

 When and where are classes offered?
-MACJ courses are offered in the evenings at the Asheville Center for Adult and Graduate Studies (Arden, NC) and online.
+MACJ courses are all offered online.

 How often is each course offered?
 Core courses are scheduled once every year.
 Elective courses are scheduled at most once a year, some are scheduled once every three semesters, and some are scheduled once every two years.

 Is financial assistance available to students?
 Financial Aid assistance is available for graduate students in the form of loans.
 Students who qualify may also consider applying for the Blackwell Scholarship, which is a competitive scholarship for incoming students based on GPA (3.0) and financial need.

 I travel a lot.
 What happens if it appears I will get behind in my courses?
 If you know ahead of time that you are going to be traveling, communicate with the instructor to see if arrangements can be made for missed work.
 However, as this is a totally online program, all effort should be meet course requirements when away from home.

 How many courses should I take in a semester?
 People who work full-time typically take one or two courses a semester.
 Students who work part-time typically take three courses a semester.

 If I am a full-time student, how long will it take?
 Full-time students typically take 9 credits per semester and complete the program within 18 months (includes one course in a summer semester).

 If I am a part-time student, how long will it take to finish the program?
 We encourage part-time students to take three to five courses per year, including summers.
 At this rate a student will take three to five years to complete the program.
 Taking one course per semester and no summer courses will mean six years to completion.

 Who teaches the courses?
 Our regular, full-time criminal justice faculty members teach almost all our courses.
 We also invite well-prepared, practicing professionals to teach courses when regular faculty are not available to teach a particular course.